 Some features might disappear

-If you’ve consolidated your loans with another company, like Fanno did, you might lose some enticing features, like automatic biweekly payments.
+If you’ve consolidated your loans with another company, you might lose some enticing features, like automatic biweekly payments instead of monthly payments.

-If you set up something similar with your new servicer, make sure you specify where you want your extra payment to be going.
+If you set up something similar with your new servicer, specify where you want your extra payment to be going.
 Some servicers might not automatically put it toward interest.

 Just because your account says ‘$0’ doesn’t mean your loans have magically disappeared